DefinetlyNotAI/Logicytics/docs/MODS.md

 workspace, declared-capability enforcement, bounded resources, packaging allowlists, and process-tree termination contain engine state and evidence publication.
 Python MOD mutation attempts outside the workspace fail unless `filesystem_write` was declared.
-Native MOD types require that declaration before preflight accepts them.
 A configured or command-line block still overrides a declaration.
-Review a mod and its declared capabilities before executing it.
+Review a MOD and its declared capabilities before executing it.